3. Assembly language (low level language)

 Each line is a single instruction acting on some data.
 We have shown them as binary and hex numbers above.

-Assembly language is made up of a predetermined set of commands that can be read by a human (such as ADD).
+Assembly language is made up of a predetermined set of commands that can be read by a person (such as ADD).
 Each command translates directly into a machine code number.
-So these commands are basically mnemonics used by humans to more easily remember, read, and write instructions for the computer.
+So these commands are basically mnemonics used by people to more easily remember, read, and write instructions for the computer.

 Assembly language is called a low level language because it is almost the same as machine code.
 It has a low level of abstraction i.e. there is a direct link between an instruction in assembly and the machine code which it represents.